BrianKamauKahara/SQLDatabaseProjectPackage/README.md

    ```bash
    npm start
    ```
+   This will start up the server.
+After seeing 'Connected to Database' on your terminal, all is well.
+To view your page, open localhost:5000 or whichever port number you chose

 - Success!
 Provided the details you supplied are correct, and your SQL Server is configured for both Windows authentication and SQL Server authentication, you should now be able to select data from any tables in your database.